FREE DELIVERY FOR ORDERS OVER £50

 You can store unopened nematode packs in a fridge but it is best to ensure you apply your nematodes as soon as possible for the best results.

-Gooseberry Sawfly Killer Nematodes are harmless to humans, and safe to apply to edible plants.
+Gooseberry Sawfly Killer Nematodes are harmless to humans, pets and wildlife, and safe to apply to edible plants.